OniDredd/Metro-Property-Management/README.md

 # Roadmap

-* Creating the components for the client.
+* Creating the rest of the pages and components for the client.
-* Creating all the backend functionality that goes with that client.

 # Contributing